-Often, emails maintain a white background and reserve color blocking for headers and footers, visually separating intro and outro content from the body of the email.
+Many emails will maintain a white background and reserve color blocking for headers and footers.
+This visually separates intro and outro content from the body of the email.
 See how this Crate & Barrel message has a white and gray background in the body of the message, but includes a pop of red in the header?

-Emails that are made up entirely of images (with little to no plain text) are problematic: some people won’t be able to see an image-only email at all (because of their email client settings); image-only emails end up in spam folders or don’t get fully downloaded.
+Emails that are made up entirely of images (with little to no plain text) are problematic.
+Some people won’t be able to see an image-only email at all because of their email client settings.
+Image-only emails often end up in spam folders or don’t get fully downloaded.
 And they aren’t mobile-optimized, either.
-That’s why we always insist that effective emails have a balance of images and text (at least 500 characters of text).
+That’s why we always insist that effective emails have a balance of images and plain text (at least 500 characters of text).

-Check out this email from Moo, the website that helps you design and print business cards, first with image-viewing turned off:
+Check out this email from Moo, a website that helps you design and print business cards, first with image-viewing turned off:

 And then with images turned on:

 This design tactic is clever.
-It allows Moo to use color in a simple, striking way to build an email that has a single visual focus (it looks like one cohesive image or module).
-But it allows Moo to avoid sending an image-only email.
+It allows Moo to use color in a simple, striking way to build an email that has a single visual focus (and looks like one cohesive image or module).
+But it simultaneously allows Moo to avoid sending an image-only email.

-To pull it off, three elements of the email need to match: (1) The background color of the photos, (2) the HTML background color of the plain text section, and (3) the background color of the ALT text when images don’t appear.
-(If you don’t know the HTML color code of an image or graphic, a web tool like HTML color codes will let you upload a photo to determine the colors used.)
+If you don’t know the HTML color code of an image or graphic, a web tool like HTML color codes will let you upload a photo to determine the colors used.